 It’s telling that the CSA chose red, white, and blue for their flag and included Founders like George Washington on their money because they considered themselves the real America.
 In many ways they were.
-They were at least the more traditional America and the Republicans represented an emerging sectional outlook.
+Their name, the Confederacy, evoked the United States’ first government, the Confederation Congress that operated under the Articles of Confederation (1781-89).
+Southerners were at least the more traditional America whereas the Republicans represented an emerging sectional outlook.
 Slaves, also depicted on Confederate money, built much of early America and slaveholders founded America.
 Confederates understandably saw themselves as the rump state and the North as the new revolutionaries breaking away.
 Of course, rump states would normally be the ones operating within the established constitutional framework rather than committing treason against it.
 But for Confederate leaders, abolishing slavery would reverse the revolution of 1776 by denying property rights.
 After the Upper South seceded, the CSA hoped to coax Pennsylvania and New York into joining them, to isolate New England.
-New York considered secession, but only to start its own country called Tri-Insula (for: Manhattan, Long Island, and Staten Island) that would continue to import cotton rather than to actually join the Confederacy.
+New York considered secession, but only to start its own country called Tri-Insula (for Manhattan, Long Island, and Staten Island) that would continue to import cotton rather than to actually join the Confederacy.